 What is a Natwest retirement mortgage over 60?

-It’s a mortgage designed for those aged 60 or over who are retired.
+It’s a mortgage designed for retired people aged 60 or over.

 How much can I borrow with a Natwest retirement mortgage over 60?